rtimmons/jnl/README.md

 `jnl` is a set of small scripts to help manage daily worklogs and unsorted scratch files all stored as plaintext.

+Actual code is implemented in ugly untested Perl because the code is stupid simple.
+Important thing is the idea here 💃

 ## Overview and Installation

     cd ..wherever-you-keep-your-projects..